At my day job at Miro I’m an Engineering Manager. I work from the office basically every day.

 I really like handwritten notes but I hate writing them up.
 When I’m making notes by hand, I don’t use a bound notebook any more.
 I use notepads with tear away pages.
 At the moment I’m writing my notes digitally, using the Obsidian markdown note editor knowledge-base thingy.
 One type of note I keep is a daily agenda that I write at the end of the previous day.It’s just headings of the projects I’m working on with a bullet pointed list of stuff to work through.
 Writing it at the end of the workday helps me empty my mind of work when I go home, and reading it in the morning feels like loading a condensed version of yesterday’s work brain again.

 I’m on MacOS Big Sur.
 The apps I have open all day every day are Safari, Chrome, Mail, Slack, Apple Music, Terminal, Notes, Reminders, and Calendar.
 My passwords are all managed through 1Password and some work logins are managed by IT through Okta.

-I used to use Bash to keep things simple but since MacOS started defaulting to Zsh I switched over to it, keeping my dotfiles almost exactly the same.
-I use Vim with NERDtree for all of my development (a mixture of frontend and backend web work).
-Towards the end of 2020 I moved into a more management heavy role, which means less time in Terminal and more time in Notes and then Google Docs.
+I used to use Bash to keep things simple but since MacOS started defaulting to Zsh I switched over to itI use Vim with NERDtree for all of my development.
+Towards the end of 2020 I moved into a more management heavy role, which means less time in Terminal and more time in Obsidian and then Google Docs.

 I’ve got a more detailed post about about this but in short: it’s a Hugo site that I keep changing the hosting for.
 In long: you’ll have to read here.